campbel/tilt-linkerd-demo/blog/part_2.md

 #### Foo

 To enable server-level authorization for `foo > baz` communication, we first need to identify the gRPC routes on the baz service.
-This requires creating both inbound and outbound route definitions.
-For a detailed explanation of the differences between these route types, see the [official documentation](https://linkerd.io/2.17/reference/grpcroute/).
+This requires creating an inbound route definition.
+We'll go ahead and create an outbound route as well, this will let us configure timeouts and retries.
+For a detailed explanation of the differences between these route types, see the [official documentation](https://linkerd.io/2-edge/reference/grpcroute/).

 **Outbound**

+Used to specify our timeout and retry policy.

 ```yaml
 ---